What am I looking at?

 What & Why

-This application visualises environmental sensor data – water levels, ocean conditions, air quality – that has been published to an ATProto Personal Data Server (PDS) using the OGC SensorThings entity model encoded as ATProto Lexicons.
+This application visualises environmental sensor data – water levels, flooding, ocean conditions, air quality – that has been published to an ATProto Personal Data Server (PDS) using the OGC SensorThings entity model encoded as ATProto Lexicons.

 Each sensor reading is a signed record in a Merkle tree.
 The data is publicly addressable, verifiable, and replicable by anyone who subscribes to the PDS firehose, without an API key.